Stability of the craniovertebral junction after unilateral occipital condyle resection: A biomechanical study

 Digital Object Identifier (DOI)

 Vishteh, A. Giancarlo; Crawford, Neil R.; Melton, M. Stephen; Spetzler, Robert F.; Sonntag, Volker K.H.; and Dickman, Curtis A., "Stability of the craniovertebral junction after unilateral occipital condyle resection: A biomechanical study" (1999).
-Neurobiology.
+Translational Neuroscience.
 861.